Esquiafo/Astro-Solid/README.md

                                                      Astro Practice

-- # Tipos de Islas:
+- # Hydration / Islands:
  - ## client:load:
       - #### This component's JS will begin importing when the page loads
  - ## client:visible